ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 A broadcast can be attempted to propagate eventBus topology changes:

- - Each James server registers an exclusive queue to a "eventBus topology change" exchange.
+ - Each James server registers an exclusive queue to an "eventBus topology change" exchange.
  - Upon modification of the actual topology a "add" or "remove" event is emitted.
  - Each running James react to these event by instantiating the corresponding listener and starting consuming the associated queue, or stops consuming the associated queue.